About me

 My approach

-I believe each person is unique and has individual needs, therefore no one approach can work for every person.
-I am an integrative counsellor, which simply means I draw from a variety of different methods and counselling theories; tailoring an approach which helps you with what you need and where you are throughout the counselling journey.
+I believe each person is unique and has individual needs, and this is true in counselling.
+Therefore no one approach can work for every person.
+I am an integrative therapeutic counsellor, which simply means I draw from a variety of different methods and counselling theories; tailoring an approach which develops over time, to help you with what you need and where you are throughout the counselling journey.

 Where am I based

-I see clients for weekly sessions face to face and online.
-Face to face counselling takes place in Clapham Junction.
+I see clients for weekly sessions in-person and online.
+In-person counselling takes place in Clapham Junction.
 The venue is close to regular bus and rail services.
 The room is quiet, comfortable and confidential.
 Online counselling takes place on a confidential and secure video platform.
+I am able to see clients from anywhere in the UK.

 How to get in touch